francescofarina/full-stack-monorepo-template/README.md

+# Monorepo template
+This repository can be used as a starting point to create and deploy projects with Python backends and JS/TS/React frontends.
+Basic authentication functionalities via jwt are provided and Postgres is used as a database.

 ## Local development
 - Run `docker-compose up` to launch the postgres database and the django backend
-- In a separate terminal run `npm start` to launch the frontend
+- Run `npm start` to launch the frontend

-    NB: This setup seems to be required because it's hard to launch the frontend with docker-compose and nginx and mount the frontend volume in order to see changes in real time

 ## Local production-like setup
+We use minikube to simulate a production setup locally.
 - `minikube start` (possibly provide an amount of resources `minikube start --cpus=4 --memory=10000 --disk-size=40g`)
 - Encode secrets (`echo -n "admin_password" | base64`), copy them in `app_secrets.yaml` and run `kubectl apply -f infrastructure/app_secrets.yaml`
 - `kubectl apply -f infrastructure/app_variables.yaml`